Analysis | How Russia’s Invasion of Ukraine Pushed Finland and Sweden Toward NATO

 3. What’s required to join NATO?

 NATO’s 30 participating countries have to be unanimous in welcoming a new member.
-Sweden and Finland, which are among the world’s most developed nations with stable democracies and highly trusted political institutions, expect no resistance.
+Sweden and Finland, which are among the world’s most developed nations with stable democracies and highly trusted political institutions, expected no resistance, until Turkey suddenly raised concerns over support for Kurdish “terrorists.”
 The criteria for aspirant nations include a functioning democracy based on a market economy, fair treatment of minority populations, a commitment to resolve conflicts peacefully, and a willingness and ability to make a military contribution to NATO operations.
 It’s not a requirement that citizens bless a move to join, but favorable public opinion lends legitimacy to a country’s bid for membership.

 4. How quickly could it happen?